-For example, in this part of my video, I used the transitions Move In, Scale, and Move Out.
-I also checked the Bounce box to give the objects a little pep.
+For example, in this part of my video, we used the transitions Move In, Scale, and Move Out.
+We also checked the Bounce box to give the objects a little pep.

 Want to see more keynote to video clips?
 Here’s another Keynote animation example of the slides.

-Note that I’ve put this in GIF format for easier viewing, but the frame rates are seamless and clean in the actual video.
+Note that we’ve put this in GIF format for easier viewing, but the frame rates are seamless and clean in the actual video.

 Once you’ve completed your animation, you’re ready to prepare for recording.
 Many people hit snags in this process because the format of their screen is different from the format of their slides.

 First, download SwitchResX, or a similar screen resizing software.

 Once you’ve installed it, you can temporarily change the resolution size of your screen.
 Go to SwitchResX > Color LCD > Current Resolutions.
 You’ll see what your screen is already at (mine is usually set at 1680×1050).

 Remember how we formatted the Keynote slides to 1920×1080 in the beginning?
 You’ll select the same screen resolution here to make sure your slides and your screen are perfectly aligned.